SciML/Catalyst.jl/docs/src/model_simulation/ode_simulation_performance.md

 ## [Parallelisation on CPUs and GPUs](@id ode_simulation_performance_parallelisation)
 Whenever an ODE is simulated a large number of times (e.g. when investigating its behaviour for different parameter values), the best way to improve performance is to [parallelise the simulation over multiple processing units](https://en.wikipedia.org/wiki/Parallel_computing).
 Indeed, an advantage of the Julia programming language is that it was designed after the advent of parallel computing, making it well-suited for this task.
 Roughly, parallelisation can be divided into parallelisation on [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit) and on [GPUs](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units).
 CPU parallelisation is most straightforward, while GPU parallelisation requires specialised ODE solvers (which Catalyst have access to).

-Both CPU and GPU parallelisation require first building an `EnsembleProblem` (which defines the simulations you wish to perform) and then supplying this with the correct parallelisation options.
-These have [previously been introduced in Catalyst's documentation](@ref ref) (but in the context of convenient bundling of similar simulations, rather than to improve performance), with a more throughout description being found in [OrdinaryDiffEq's documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/#ensemble).
+Both CPU and GPU parallelisation require first building an `EnsembleProblem` (which defines the simulations you wish to perform) and then supplying this with the correct parallelisation options. `EnsembleProblem`s have [previously been introduced in Catalyst's documentation](@ref ensemble_simulations) (but in the context of convenient bundling of similar simulations, rather than to improve performance), with a more throughout description being found in [OrdinaryDiffEq's documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/#ensemble).
 Finally, a general documentation of parallel computing in Julia is available [here](https://docs.julialang.org/en/v1/manual/parallel-computing/).

 ### [CPU parallelisation](@id ode_simulation_performance_parallelisation_CPU)
-For this example (and the one for GPUs), we will consider a modified [Michaelis-Menten enzyme kinetics model](@ref ref), which describes an enzyme ($E$) that converts a substrate ($S$) to a product ($P$):
+For this example (and the one for GPUs), we will consider a modified [Michaelis-Menten enzyme kinetics model](@ref basic_CRN_library_mm), which describes an enzyme ($E$) that converts a substrate ($S$) to a product ($P$):
 ```@example ode_simulation_performance_4
 using Catalyst
 mm_model = @reaction_network begin